gatsbyjs/gatsby/docs/blog/2019-01-30-why-themes/index.md

 > _A site as a function of your data_

 As some of you might have heard (or hoped), we're working on adding theme support to Gatsby.
-This blog posts is a short intro into how we're thinking about themes in Gatsby.
+This blog post is a short intro into how we're thinking about themes for Gatsby.

 This post is short on examples and concrete details.
 See [our other theme blog posts by Chris Biscardi](/blog/tags/themes) and his recent [talk at Gatsby Days on themes](https://youtu.be/wX84vXBpMR8).